trevorkoenig/BERT_QA_OpenDomain/README.md

 - Each question is also submitted to OpenAI’s GPT (via API).
 - Outputs from both BERT and ChatGPT are recorded.
-- The results are written to a CSV file for manual review:
+- The results are written to a CSV file for manual review.
   ```
   | question | BERT_Ans | ChatGPT_Ans |
   ```